1899-00 Harvard Football Boy Trade Card and Set

-Number in Set
+|Number in Set

-    This trade card is an early football issue that served as an advertisement for various companies.
-The one shown here was for the Home Insurance company of New York, but the card can be found with numerous advertisers.
+These trade cards served as an advertisement for various companies.
+The one shown here was for the Home Insurance company of New York, but the card can be found with more than one advertiser.

-    The card features an unknown boy in a football uniform and pictured with a ball and a piece of fruit.
+The key card in the set features an unknown boy in a football uniform and he is pictured with a ball and a piece of fruit.
 The shirt/jersey he is wearing is red with a white ‘H’, which is symbolic of Harvard, one of the earliest football teams.
 Because of that, it can be considered a Harvard card of sorts and will generally be more popular than other generic issues.

 The card is one of the earlier known football cards.
 This specific one shown here can be dated to 1899 since the back of it includes the company’s semi-annual financial statement from that year.
 Printing financial statements on the backs of trade cards was popular, as was done on this 1902 baseball issue for Met Life.

-    Finally, the card also has a small printed No. 26 in the corner.
+Finally, the football card also has a small printed No. 26 in the corner.
 Small numbers were commonly printed on trade cards, likely in an effort by the printer or artist to organize them in some manner.